Parent page: Preparing Your Design for Manufacture

 BOM management for a PCB design project requires the management of components and BOM Items beyond those placed in the schematic and PCB.
 There are many cases when custom BOM Items or parameters will be used in the PCB design project.
 For these situations, ActiveBOM supports adding additional BOM Items and columns (parameters), which can then be included in the generated BOM:

-Managed Component - an additional BOM Item, that is managed manually in the BOM document.
-The Component Search dialog will open, listing the components in the currently connected Managed Content Server.
+- Managed Component - an additional BOM Item, that is managed manually in the BOM document.
+The Component Search dialog will open, listing the components in the currently connected Workspace.
 The chosen additional BOM Item can also be changed at any time via the right-click Operations sub-menu.
-Data Sources

 The PCB - enable these to include PCB location/rotation/side of board data in the available Columns, for each of the components.